-- If you are offering an upgraded service, emphasize the good things from the past that come along with the change. - Think about creating friendly competition while designing programming (donor and otherwise!). - Since status is important, mention your organization's accomplishments and awards. - Use words and phrases in marketing campaigns they resonate with: - Options - Choice - o Power - Transform - o Time-saving - Absolute propositions turn Boomers off.
+- If you are offering an upgraded service, emphasize the good things from the past that come along with the change. - Think about creating friendly competition while designing programming. - Since status is important, mention your organization's accomplishments and awards. - Use words and phrases in marketing campaigns they resonate with: - o Options - Choice - Power - o Transform - Time-saving - Absolute prepositions turn Boomers off.
 Avoid "never" and "always." - Tell the story of the organization in your messaging.
 The Baby Boomer tends to find it interesting while other generations may glaze over while listening.

-How do you communicate effectively with Gen X (ages 34-49)?
+How do you communicate effectively with Gen X (born 1965-1980)?